|

 there are several families of antibiotics which require metal ions to function

-Similar to the case of “metalloproteins”, these antibiotics are
+structure.
+Similar to the case of “metalloproteins”, these antibiotics

 in our laboratory.

-metal complexes with metal ions, such as the di- and
+Many antibiotics form stable metal complexes, such as the di- and tri-valent complexes

 (III) Chemistry of the Alzheimer's disease-related